-The maturity analysis of financial liabilities represents the basis for the management of exposure to structural liquidity risk.
-The table below shows the notional cash flows for all financial liabilities on a contractual basis based on the earliest date on which the group can be required to pay.
-This basis of disclosure differs from the balance sheet carrying value of financial liabilities since those values are typically disclosed on a discounted basis.
+The maturity analysis for financial liabilities provides the basis for the management of the group's exposure to structural liquidity risk.
+The table below shows the notional amounts of all financial liabilities on a contractual basis based on the earliest date on which the group can be required to repay.
+This differs from the balance sheet carrying value of financial liabilities, which are typically disclosed on a discounted basis.
 The table also includes contractual cash flows with respect to off-balance sheet items.
 Where cash flows are exchanged simultaneously, the net amounts have been reflected.